 Williams is gathering emissions data across the value chain (from customers and its own operations) using both top-down monitoring technologies including satellites and camera sensors as well as bottom-up internal measurements using operational data.
 That data is synthesized by Context Labs’ blockchain technology to provide a comprehensive emissions profile of an entire pathway from producer to end users.
 It also provides actionable operational insights and decision-making capabilities for Williams and customers.

-The low-emissions attributes of next gen gas is then be validated by a major third-party auditing firm, increasing trust and transparency and furthering the continued commercialization of next gen gas.
+The low-emissions attributes of NextGen Gas are then validated by a major third-party auditing firm, increasing trust and transparency and furthering the continued commercialization of NextGen Gas.

 Williams, through its Sequent Energy Management business, is building a marketing portfolio to sell low-carbon NextGen Gas to utilities, LNG export facilities and other clean energy users.
 This enormous gas pipeline marketing footprint allows Williams to pick the most efficient pathway to move the low-carbon gas from areas its produced to the customers that desire it, connecting clean energy supply with clean energy demand.

 “This is a unique competitive advantage for Williams in a market that is entirely voluntary,” said Vogt.
 “Williams will not only gain valuable real-time insights that will help us reduce our emissions, but by providing a commercial platform to deliver certified gas we can bring value to our customers and help them meet their climate commitments.
 As we see end-users across our pipeline network set emissions reduction goals, and Europe continue to move forward with some form of carbon border tax, the demand for NextGen Gas will continue to grow.”